-The core biotechnology in our diagnostic platform is based on synthetic DNA molecules.
 We only use ethically sourced chemicals and biomaterials, meaning there is no animal testing involved in the development of our biotechnology.
 Unlike the vast majority of conventional diagnostic biotechnologies, which are grown on horses, rabbits, and other cute animals.
-Transitioning away from animal testing is central to achieving a more humane society, and it allows us to make a sustainable impact in diagnostics.
+Transitioning away from animal testing is central to achieving a more humane society, and it allows us to address sustainability in diagnostics.

 Hepatitis B is a life-threatening infection that attacks the liver.
 It puts people at high risk of death from severe scarring of the liver (cirrhosis) and liver cancer.
 257 million people are living with Hepatitis B, but only 10% have been diagnosed.
 It is a major global health problem.

 Hepatitis B can go undetected for decades in many cases.
 The longer it is left untreated, the more susceptible the individual is to developing cirrhosis and liver cancer.

 Hepatitis B diagnosis B today relies on a blood test, and in some cases also ultrasound imaging and liver biopsy.

 Tuberculosis (TB) is an airborne disease caused by bacteria that attack the lungs.
 Without proper treatment nearly half of people die from this disease.
 1,9 billion people are living with TB, and 80% have been diagnosed.
 TB does occur in every part of the world despite living conditions.

 Common symptoms of TB are cough with blood, chest pains, weakness, weight loss, fever and night sweats.

 TB diagnosis today relies on a skin test, and it is particularly difficult to diagnose in children.